Haito4/Haito4.github.io/content/docs/Documentation/documentationp2.md

 The creation of technical documentation is a commonly found, yet essential practice in software development.
 Such documentation provides vital information about the inner workings of the software solution to collaborators, internal members, clients and end users.
 It ensures that everything can be understood and used efficiently.

 #### Source Code Documentation
 Within technical documentation, source code is the most important aspect, as it directly impacts the logic of the compiled program.
 Without access to the source code, any sources of errors found are effectively impossible to isolate and fix.
-As a result, the source code provides the most overall insight into the code’s functionality.
+As a result, the source code provides the most overall insight into the program’s functionality.

+The full source code for my program is accessible from the [github repository](https://github.com/Haito4/ArtisianDSP/tree/master/Source), which can be reached from the help screen within the program.
+The source code is also available as a zip file as an asset within each release in the releases tab.

 ##### Clean Codebase
 A clean codebase serves as a good source of documentation.
 By neatly structuring the code within each source file, it can be more easily understood and navigated by those accessing it.